usebedrock/bedrock-mini-nunjucks/README.md

 ## Bedrock Mini

-**New version: now rewritten using the brand new Gulp 4 release.
-Faster & less code overhead.**

 ### A gulp workflow that does Pug, SCSS and Browsersync

-One step up from <a href="http://codepen.io">Codepen</a> - work in your local environment using the handiness of Pug for templating, SCSS with autoprefixing and BrowserSync.
+One step up from <a href="http://codepen.io">Codepen</a> - work in your local environment using the handiness of Nunjucks for templating, SCSS with autoprefixing and BrowserSync.

-* Renders Gulp templates
+* Renders Nunjucks templates
 * Has Browsersync starting a local server
 * Compiles SCSS